base-cms/base-cms/services/graphql-server/README.md

 ## Collection Indexing
 See `src/graphql/utils/indexes.js` for a list of indices required by the GraphQL API.
 There are also a number of indices that already exist on each collection.
 An analysis should be performed to determine which are needed.

+## Embedded Document Considerations
+Content queries frequently request `primarySection`, `primaryImage` and `company` relationships.
+Data loaders, along with the async nature of GraphQL, significantly reduce query overhead (and perceived response time), it might be worth embedding these values directly on content.
+The original fields would need to be maintained for compatibility purposes, but new fields could be created and resolved by GraphQL.
+This would require changes to the PHP implementation of Base Platform, namely:
+- Event subscribers would need to update all references to related website sections, asset images, and company content when these items change.
+- Imports would need to account for the new embedded fields when onboarding new websites.

+In addition, the `website.SectionQuery` collection could be written directly onto content itself.